 In direct response to consumer demand, many manufacturers are attempting to go green with their products in an effort to protect the environment and satisfy their customers.
 Also, many laundry detergents are now being sold in smaller, concentrated forms, which some may say can reduce waste.
-However, the best alternative for environmental and physical health is to purchase organic detergents, such as Branch Basics, that are made with natural, certified ingredients.
+However, the best alternative for environmental and physical health is to purchase organic detergents that are made with natural, certified ingredients.
 They are more gentle on fabrics, healthier for our bodies, and safer for every living thing.

 Do you have a favorite organic laundry detergent?
 Please leave a comment and share it with us!

 - Milton J. Rosen, Joy T. Kunjappu.
 Surfactants.
 Surfactants and Interfacial Phenomena.
 Fourth Edition.
 John Wiley & Sons, Inc.